 |Push project files with Git.|

 To send local commits to the remote repository, on the Project tab, in the Source Control section, click Push.
 A message appears if you cannot push your changes directly because the repository has moved on.
 Click Fetch to fetch all changes from the remote repository.
 Merge branches and resolve conflicts, and then you can push your changes.
-For more information, see Pull, Push and Fetch Files with Git.
+For more information, see Use Git in MATLAB.

 |Push empty project folders with Git.|